couchbase-fs/couchbase-fs-daemon/README.md

 - every file Entry in couchbase fs consists of 2 parts a file-key optional and a meta-key that is required

-a file-key has only 2 key filds called data and formart all other meta goes into the meta-keys for that file-key
+a file-key has only 2 key filds called data and formart all other meta goes into the meta-keys for that file-key for chunked data we have formart.chunked === true that indicated that there are file-key-num entrys and allows more easy fetching of big files.
+It makes less sense to store big files in this filesystem as it will disable some futures like deduplication that is a build in future of couchbase-fs

 ```js